 Property tax revenues result from the application of the appropriate tax rate to the total assessed value of taxable property in the District.
-School districts levy property taxes for payment of voter-approved bonds and receive property taxes for general operating purposes as well.
+School districts use property taxes for payment of voter-approved bonds and receive property taxes for general operating purposes as well.

 Local property taxation is the responsibility of various county officers.
 For each school district located in a county, the county assessor computes the value of locally assessed taxable property.
-Based on the assessed value of property and the scheduled debt service on outstanding bonds in each year, the county auditor-controller computes the rate of tax necessary to pay such debt service, and presents the tax rolls (including rates of tax for all taxing jurisdictions in the county) to the applicable board of supervisors for approval.
+Based on the assessed value of property and the scheduled debt service on outstanding bonds in each year, the county auditor-controller computes the rate of tax necessary to pay such debt service, and presents the tax rolls (including rates of tax for all taxing jurisdictions in the county) to the board of supervisors for approval.
 The county treasurer-tax collector prepares and mails tax bills to taxpayers and collects the taxes.
 In addition, the treasurer-tax collector, as ex officio treasurer of each school district located in the county, holds and invests school district funds, including taxes collected for payment of school bonds, and is charged with payment of principal and interest on such bonds when due.
+The Director of Finance of the County performs the duties imposed on the treasurer-tax collector.
 Taxes on property in a school district whose boundaries extend into more than one county are administered separately by each county in which the property is located.
 The State Board of Equalization also assesses certain special classes of property, as described later in this section.